We all want a well behaved Labrador. So, sensible dog discipline seems like a logical step in achieving that aim.

 And many dogs are not easily upset.

-Which means that to achieve a training effect through punishment, ‘horrible’ is what you will need to be.
+Which means that to achieve a training effect through punishment,what you really need to be is not just unpleasant, but ‘horrible’.

 Applying an effective punishment is therefore neither desirable nor obtainable in many training situations.